Last updated on March 20, 2026

 #6.
 Shark Typhoon

-Shark Typhoon is one of the best-designed cards to be printed in the past three or four years.
+Shark Typhoon is one of the best-designed cards of the past decade.
 It’s an all-star in Cube and Commander, providing a bit of early velocity and a great late-game play.
-The Typhoon is also great in Pioneer, where it’s an integral win condition for Azorius () control lists playing no creatures so they can have Kaheera, the Orphanguard as a companion.
+It's part win condition, part cantripping chump blocker, and part late game engine, depending on the curve you end up playing it.

 #5.
 Omniscience